Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Methodology

-Since the training data in the target domain is unlabeled, the proposed Re-ID loss Eq.~(\ref{eq:reids}) cannot be directly applied to the target dataset.
-To take full use of the unlabeled target dataset, we assume that images with more similar appearances are more likely from the same person.
-Following this assumption, the clustering method k-means++~\cite{kmeans++} is adopted to generate weak labels for images from the target dataset.
-Specifically, the samples of target dataset are clustered into $K$ groups based on $f^{sh}_x$, and the corresponding group centers are $\{\mathcal{C}_k\}_{k=1}^K$ respectively.
-We assume that the images in a unified group from same person, and then each image $x^t_i$ is assigned to a weak label $\tilde y^t_i\in\{1,2,...,K\}$ by
+\textbf{Soft-label Based Cross Entropy Loss.} Since the training data in the target domain are unlabeled, Eq.~(\ref{eq:cro_s}) cannot be directly applied to the target dataset.
+Motivated by \cite{Peng2016UnsupervisedCT}, we assume that images with more similar appearances are more likely from the same person.
+Based on this assumption, a widely used solution \cite{fan2018unsupervised,song2018unsupervised,SSG} is to estimate the pseudo label of unlabeled data by the clustering method.
+Specifically, the feature $f^{sh}_x$ of the target data is extracted by the pre-trained model, and the distance matrix $D$ between samples can be calculated by the k-reciprocal encoding~\cite{Zhong_2017_CVPR}.
+As same to \cite{song2018unsupervised,SSG}, the density-based clustering method DBSCAN \cite{ester1996density} is used to segment the train data of the target domain into $K$ groups, denoted as $\{\mathcal{C}_k\}_{k=1}^K$ respectively.
+Then, most existing methods \cite{fan2018unsupervised,song2018unsupervised,SSG} assign the pseudo label $\tilde y^t_i$ of a sample $x^t_i$ by which group $\mathcal{C}_k$ is belongs.
+That is, if $f^{sh}_{x^t_i} \in \mathcal{C}_k$, $\tilde y^t_i=k$.
+Based on $\tilde y^t_i$, the supervised losses are directly calculated.

-Unlike the labeled data, $\tilde y_i$ is approximated and inaccurate.
-Hence a weighted cross-entropy loss is proposed:
+However, unlike manually annotations, $\tilde y^t_i$ is approximated and may be inaccurate.
+Motivated by LSR~\cite{szegedy2016rethinking}, if the model learns to assign full probability to the pseudo label for each training example, it is easy to get caught up in overfitting on unreliable pseudo labels.
+To handle this challenge, we argue that the model should have less confident on the approximated pseudo labels and mine the potential association information between different groups.
+Following this line, a soft label based loss is proposed.
+Different with the hard label, the soft label is denoted by $K$ weights which is used to measure the relationship between the sample with $K$ groups.
+Generally speaking, the sample closer to a group center $\mathcal{C}_k$ should have a larger confidence, hence the weight of sample belonging to each center $\{w_{i,k}\}^K_{k=1}$ is defined as a descending function of the distance between $x^t_i$ and every group $\{\mathcal{C}_k\}_{k=1}^K$: